Morocco Earthquake Response 💚

 Transfers

+You should arrive any time the day before the start date and book a hotel of your choice in the Chamonix area.
 There are regular buses from Geneva Airport and Geneva Bus Station to Chamonix, which take around an hour.
 Your host will be able to recommend an airport transfer company.
 Alternatively, you could also fly to Milan Airport (LIN) about three hours from Chamonix.

-Your adventure ends at Chamonix at 17:00.
+Your adventure ends in Chamonix at 17:00.
 You are free to make your own way back to Geneva or Milan airports, or Geneva railway station for those travelling onwards by train.
 We advise that you book any onward trains from Geneva to depart after 19:30, and any flights from Geneva or Milan to depart after 20:30.
 You also have the option to stay additional nights in Chamonix.

 Travel options